Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 The Most Commonly Asked Question

-Copyright 2008 - 2011 Michael Kasten
+Copyright 2008 - 2016 Michael Kasten

 WHAT WILL IT COST...?

 It is very difficult to pre-guesstimate boat building costs, especially prior to a design having been created.
 Prior to the plans having been developed, the vessel is merely a twinkle in the prospective owner's eye.
-It would be the height of folly to even attempt a guess at build costs until sufficient detail in the form of Estimating Plans has been created.
-If you'd like to know what is involved, the process of creating a new design is outlined well at our Custom Design web page.
+It would be the height of folly to even attempt a guess at build costs until sufficient detail has been created, ordinarily in the form of Estimating Plans.

 AN EXAMPLE...

-A lot has changed since then, in particular my age, and of course the value of the US dollar has diminished greatly.
-However if I were to repeat that same adventure now (2011) with my Redpath design, building in steel and assuming a US build venue, I'm quite certain I could achieve a similarly appointed vessel with a bone-simple electrical system (or none) for less than USD $150k or so.
-That said, I am probably no longer willing to do 100% of the work myself as I had done on Emerald, so I would likely hire the hull built professionally.
-That might add something on the order of USD $100k or so for the fabrication labor assuming the structure would be NC cut, plus maybe $15k or so for the blasting and painting labor.
-At that point I'd still have the fun part ahead of me, i.e. the joinery, the rigging, and the other installations.
+That said, I am probably no longer willing to do 100% of the work myself as I had done on Emerald, so I would likely hire the hull built professionally, or would at least hire helpers to assist with fabrication.
+Assuming a North American venue for construction, and assuming the structure would be NC cut, that might add something on the order of USD $50k to $125k or so for the fabrication labor, plus maybe $15k or so for the blasting and painting labor.
+At that point I'd still have the fun part ahead of me, i.e. the joinery, the rigging, and the other (simple) system installations.

-However... if built with a vastly simpler approach to equipment and outfit (but no less elegant a final result) I have little doubt that I could get Redpath professionally built in the USA for somewhere south of $450k and the result would still be stunning.
-It is possible that I would participate to some extent in the construction in order to achieve that price, say to do some or all of the interior joinery and all the interior varnish and paint.
+However... if built with a vastly simpler approach to equipment and outfit (but no less elegant a final result) I have little doubt that I could get Redpath professionally built in the USA for somewhere south of $500k and the result would still be stunning.
+It is possible that I would participate to some extent in the construction in order to achieve that price, say to do some of the interior joinery and all the interior varnish and paint.
 Every item would be only what it needs to be, rather than what I might wish for in my wildest dreams.
 It should go without saying that there would be no fancy electronics or flat screen TV..!

-This is why we consider it essential to submit detailed Estimating Plans to a hand-picked selection of builders in order to obtain a firm quote.
-We also prefer to include a thorough Vessel Specification and Equipment List in order to outline each owner's unique requirements.
-The intent of those documents, drawings and cover letters is to clearly outline the owner's intent so that the builder can land reasonably close to the mark, rather than having to simply guess.
+Along with the Layout and Structure Drawings, the Estimating Plans include a complete Vessel Specification and detailed Equipment List in order to outline the owner's unique requirements.
+The intent of the various documents, drawings and cover letters is to clearly outline the owner's intent so that the builder can land reasonably close to the mark.
+Only then will we have even the faintest clue with regard to vessel costs.

 BUILD VENUE